~/mager.co/tech $ cat article.md

 Why the HTTP boundary matters

-My first instinct was to write a Python script that loaded the model directly.
-That worked as a sketch, but it immediately dragged the interface into model-runtime concerns.
+My first instinct was to write a script that loaded the model directly.
+That worked as a sketch, but it immediately pulled the interface into runtime concerns.

 The cleaner split is: